joedom99/marketing-models-xgboost-vs-regression/README.md

 [![Made With Love](https://img.shields.io/badge/made%20with-%E2%9D%A4-red)](https://blog.marketingdatascience.ai)
 [![CRAN](https://img.shields.io/badge/powered%20by-CRAN-blue)](https://cran.r-project.org/)

 This project compares a classic **linear regression model** with a modern **XGBoost model** using a real-world-style marketing dataset.
 The goal is to predict sales based on advertising spend and visualize model performance, accuracy, and feature importance.
+You can read more about this in my blog post that accompanies this repo - [Linear Regression vs. XGBoost — Which Predicts Sales Better (Using R)?](https://blog.marketingdatascience.ai/linear-regression-vs-xgboost-which-predicts-sales-better-using-r-3bdf5aaab6bc)

 Created by [Joe Domaleski](https://blog.marketingdatascience.ai), June 2025.